garfix/nli-go/doc/reference/shrdlu-history.md

 This relation would say: B1 is on B2 at time 111.

-While this representation creates a history, Winograd shortly explaings that it is not easy to work with, and that he had let this idea go.
+While this representation creates a history, Winograd briefly explains that it is not easy to work with, and that he had let this idea go.

 ## Event list